raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ```
 *Example result.txt for an average speed estimate.*

-The following is an example of a program that will write a .txt file called `result.txt` with an estimated speed value in kilometres per second (km/s) to 5 decimal places.
+The following is an example of a program that will write a .txt file called `result.txt` with an estimated speed value in kilometres per second (km/s) to 5 significant figures.
 You will have to adapt this code to suit your particular program.

 ```Python
 estimate_kmps = 7.1234567890  # Replace with your estimate